Kansas Bar Association

 Minter & Pollak, LC

-When many people hear the phrase “estate planning,” they assume it is only necessary for the wealthy or elderly.
-In reality, estate planning is important for nearly every adult in Kansas, regardless of age, income level, or family size.
-A well-prepared estate plan protects your loved ones, ensures your wishes are carried out, and can help avoid unnecessary costs and disputes.
+When many people hear the phrase “estate planning,” they assume it is only necessary for the wealthy or retirees.
+In reality, estate planning in Kansas is essential for nearly every adult—regardless of age, income level, or family size.

 Who Needs Estate Planning?

-The moment you turn 18, your parents no longer have the automatic legal right to make financial or medical decisions for you.
-Having a durable power of attorney and a health care power of attorney ensures someone you trust can act on your behalf if you are unable.
+Once you turn 18, your parents no longer have the automatic legal authority to make financial or medical decisions for you.

 2. Parents with Minor Children